nanobox-io/nanobox-guides/articles/golang/hugo/from-scratch.md

 # install hugo so we can use it to generate our application
 go get -v github.com/spf13/hugo

-# generate our new hugo application; due to a limitation in hugo we'll have to generate our app in another folder and move it where we want it

 # cd into the /tmp dir to create an app
 cd /tmp